 While RAM is a pretty important PC component, both it and SSD significantly raise the price of a prebuilt system.
 If this PC had an SSD or 16 GB of RAM, it most certainly wouldn’t have an RTX 2070, or at least not at this price range.
 However, those two components are also the cheapest and easiest to upgrade or replace.

 So, even though the SkyTech Shadow seems lacking in some aspects, and any real PC enthusiast would want to upgrade the RAM and storage as soon as possible (additional costs are almost guaranteed), this PC is probably the king of this list when it comes to gaming performance.

-That said, while this PC is ready to use out of the box without any problems, it would still need a little work to achieve its full potential.
-So in the end, it still comes down to what you want to have and how much you’re willing to invest in it.
+That said, while this PC is ready to be used out of the box without any problems, it would still need a little work to achieve its full potential.
+So, it still comes down to what you want to have and how much you’re willing to invest in it.